exercism/csharp/docs/GENERATORS.md

 ### void UpdateCanonicalData(CanonicalData canonicalData)
 Update the canonical data for a given test.

-The most common use for this override is to iterate through each of the canonical data's case.
+The most common use for this override is to iterate over each of the canonical data cases.

 As an example, if you wanted to change the default behavior so that when the `Input` value of a test is a negative number, an exception should be thrown, the code would look like this.